 Healthy Turkey Meatballs

 So tender, so juicy, and so good!
-Sometimes we enjoy these meatballs served over a bed of pasta with marinara or I make the special sauce in the recipe card below and serve them with roasted veggies and some type of other hearty side dish.
+Sometimes we enjoy these meatballs served over a bed of pasta with marinara or I make the special sauce in the recipe card below and serve them with roasted veggies or roasted red potatoes and some type of other hearty side dish.
 As an added plus… leftovers are delicious!

-- Ground Turkey.
-Most meatball recipes call for beef or pork or both, but by using ground turkey you can cut the calories and fat, but still get a good amount of protein.
+- Ground turkey.
+Most meatball recipes call for beef or pork or both, but by using one pound ground turkey you can cut the calories and fat, but still get a good amount of protein.
 These are plenty flavorful too!

 - Parmesan cheese.
-The cheese adds great flavor and also helps the meatballs bake up nice and tender.
+The cheese adds great flavor and also helps these bake up nice and tender.

 - Spices.
 The spices needed for this recipe are probably ones that you already have in your pantry.
 You’ll need dried parsley, dried basil, garlic powder, onion powder, salt and pepper.

-Now they are ready to bake!
-Put them in the oven and broil the meatballs for 7-9 minutes.
-Leave them in the oven and bake them 4-5 minutes longer at 350ºF to finish cooking through.
+- Bake.
+Place them in the oven and broil for 7 to 9 minutes.
+Leave them in the oven and bake them 4 to 5 minutes longer at 350ºF to finish cooking through.
 Alternatively, after broiling them, you can add them to this homemade marinara sauce to simmer for 15 minutes.

-- Feel free to swap out the ground turkey for ground chicken, if preferred.
+- Feel free to swap out the ground turkey for ground chicken or lean ground beef, if preferred.

-- For the most tender turkey meatballs, I recommend choosing ground turkey that is the 93-96% variety.
+- For the most tender turkey meatballs, I recommend choosing 93 to 96% lean ground turkey.
 Avoid 99% lean ground turkey, as these meatballs might cook up a little on the dry side, if the turkey is too lean.

-- To keep the meatballs plenty moist, be sure to not over bake the them.
+- To keep the meatballs plenty moist, do not over bake the them.
 Watch them close under the broiler and either turn the heat to 350ºF to continue cooking or remove them to simmer in marinara sauce.

 - To keep the meat from sticking to your hands when you are rolling it into balls, try putting a little cooking oil or even water on your hands.